EC-Earth/cmor-metadata-fixer/README.md

 - title
 - history

 Without the ``-d`` option the script copies data from an existing CMIP6 to a CMIP6Plus directory.
-With ``-d`` the files are moved instad, no backup.
+With ``-d`` the files are moved instead, no backup.
 Use with caution!

 Datasets in the CMIP6 directory that cannot be mapped to CMIP6Plus datasets will be left untouched.
 In case a CMIP6Plus unregistered model or unregistered experiment is encountered, datasets will be excluded.
 The ``-s`` switch model option can replace your (CMIP6) model name with a CMIP6Plus registered model name, but this is of course in general not likely a correct situation.